Berhampur: Etymology

-The name of the city is said to have been derived from the name of Lord Brahmeswara, worshipped in a temple at Lathi, 4 km from the main town.
+The name of the city is said to have been derived from the name of Brahmeswara, a deity in Hinduism, worshipped in a temple at Lathi, 4 km from the main city.

 History

+Ancient and Medieval Period

-Jaugada, present 35 km away from Brahmapur on the banks of the Rushikulya, was an ancient fort and city existing from 3rd century BC to 7th century AD.
+Berhampur, along with regions of southern Odisha, have been a core part of ancient Kalinga empire.
+Jaugada also known as Samapa, 35 km away from Berhampur on the banks of the Rushikulya, was an ancient fort and city existing from 3rd century BC to 7th century AD.
 Its existence before and after this time period cannot be ruled out.
-Also called Samapa, it was a provincial headquarter of Maurya Dynasty along with Dhauli as evident from the edicts found at both places.
-Specific history about the place and civilisation doesn't exist after the Maurya Dynasty and the fort is now buried.
+After Kalinga war, Samapa turned into a provincial headquarter of Maurya empire along with Dhauli as evident from the edicts found at both places.
+Specific history about the place and civilisation does not exist after the Maurya rule and the fort is now buried.
+As per Ain-i-Akbari, this region used to be called Kalinga Dandapat which was an administrative division of the Odishan empire under the Eastern Ganga dynasty and later the Gajapati dynasty.

-The cult of Buddhi Thakurani originated along with the emergence of Brahmapur town in and around 1672 AD.
-Telugu Lengayat Dera (weaver) community, who came to Mahuri on the invitation of Raja Saheb of Mahuri to take up their profession of weaving, started Ghata Yatra (Pot Festival) for highlighting the divinity of Mahamayee Thakurani of his capital town Brahmapur.
-The Chief of the Dera community, Kota Chandramani Kubera Senapati, led his community people to migrate to Mahuri and Brahmapur who settle down into their hereditary profession of weaving tussar silken products or Patta Matha.
-The Ghata Yatra was initiated for the purpose of highlighting the tradition of worshiping Thakurani as well as to use it as a platform for sales promotion of their silken products.